TheMR-777/TheMR-777/cv-study.md

 ## Projects

 ### Employee Monitoring Suite
-- **Role:** Lead Developer
+- **Role:** Lead Developer & UI/UX Designer
 - **Technologies Used:** C# 13, .NET 9, AvaloniaUI, Blazor, GraphQL API, Micro-ORM, ApexCharts, Microsoft SQL Server
-- **Description:** Developed an Intune and DeskTime-like suite for monitoring employee activities, including:
+- **Description:** Architected and developed an Intune and DeskTime-like suite for monitoring employee activities.
+My design for the desktop client and dashboard was highly praised by the CTO and PMs, leading to broader design responsibilities across the company.
+The suite includes:
   - Real-time monitoring of active windows and applications
   - Screenshot capturing at regular intervals
   - Tracking of active/idle time